markround/tiller/README.md

 ## Global and template-specific value precedence
 A "global" value will be over-written by a template-specific value (e.g. a value specified for a template in a `config:` block).
 This may cause you unexpected behaviour when you attempt to use a value from a data source such as `environment_json` or `environment` which exposes its values as global values.

+Just to re-iterate this point, and make it as clear as possible: *a template value always over-rides a global value, and can only be over-ridden by another template value from a higher priority plugin.*

 For example, if you have the following in an environment configuration block :

 ```yaml